Rounding Randomly - Reasonably Right?

 Stochastic rounding randomly maps a real number x to one of the nearest values in a finite precision number system.
 The probability of choosing either of these two numbers is 1 minus their relative distance to x.

-Note that this particular flavour of stochastic rounding is a little different.
-The other form rounds the value up or down with equal probability(1/2), but this form takes into account the distance between the value and its up or down representations.
+Note that this particular flavor of stochastic rounding is a little different from another implementation: the other form rounds the value up or down with equal probability(1/2), but this form takes into account the distance between the value and its up or down representations.

 Implementation of binary32 stochastic rounding